radian-software/prescient.el/README.md

   to define your own custom filter methods, and use them by adding the appropriate symbol to `prescient-filter-method`.

+### Company-specific

+* `company-prescient-sort-length-enable`: By default, the standard `prescient.el` sorting algorithm is used for all Company completions when `company-prescient-mode` is enabled.
+However, this algorithm is inappropriate in some situations.
+In particular, some Company backends return fuzzy-matched candidates with an intelligent sorting pre-applied.
+In this case, the fallback sorting by length that `prescient.el` does will just make a giant mess of things.
+By customizing this user option to nil for such Company backends (see [Radian][radian-sort-length-enable] for an example), you can avoid the problem.
+Then `prescient.el` will helpfully move recently and frequently used candidates to the top of the completions list, but otherwise leave candidate ordering alone.

 ### Ivy-specific
 The following user options are specific to using `prescient.el` with
 Ivy: